d-gamedev-team/gfm/README.md

 # What's this?

 GFM is a feature-rich library to ease the creation of video games / multimedia applications with the D programming language.
-Pick what you need.

 Documentation and overview can be found here: http://d-gamedev-team.github.io/gfm/